Okipa/laravel-table/README.md

 }
 ```

 You may need to create your own bulk actions.
-To do so, execute the following command: `php artisan make:table:bulk:action BulkNewAction`.
+To do so, execute the following command: `php artisan make:table:bulk:action MyNewBulkAction`.

 You'll find your generated table bulk actions in the `app/Tables/BulkActions` directory.